-As pictured: Matthew Brovold, Renata Magalhaes, Andrea Mazzocchi, Kevin Enck, James Poteracki
+As Pictured: Class of 2018-2019 Fellows: Matthew Brovold, Renata Magalhaes, Andrea Mazzocchi, Kevin Enck, James Poteracki

 Use the jump navigation below to move between the former fellows.